nopnop2002/SC16IS752/RaspberryPi/README.md

 ## sc16is750_selftest

-Connect TX and RX with a short wire
+Connect TX of SC16IS750 and RX of SC16IS750 with a short wire.

-__Connections should be as short as possible__
+__Connections should be as short as possible.__

 ```
 git clone https://github.com/nopnop2002/SC16IS752